Fraction Division

 How It Works

 Dividing fractions follows the "keep, change, flip" rule: keep the first fraction, change division to multiplication, and flip the second fraction (take its reciprocal).
 Then multiply the numerators and denominators, and simplify using the GCD.
+If the divisor has a numerator of zero, the expression is undefined because you would be dividing by zero.

 Example Problem